mrhrifat/nextjs-interview-questions/README.md

 8. ### What is the Link component in Next.js?

-   A component for client-side navigation between pages.
+   A component for client side navigation between pages.

    ```jsx
    import Link from 'next/link'